No one likes to think about losing their ability to make decisions, but our experience shows it’s better to be prepared.

 Any adult you trust can be your attorney.
 Your attorney can act alone, jointly with another person (ie always together) or jointly and severally with that other person (ie together or separately).
 Your attorney must accept the responsibility of acting as your attorney by signing the acceptance section of your EPOA.

-To revoke your EPOA or EPOG you should:
+To revoke your EPOA you should:

-- destroy the original and any copies of the EPOA or EPOG;
+- destroy the original and any copies;

 - if your EPOA was lodged at Landgate, lodge your Deed of Revocation of EPOA at Landgate.